mcpcpc/mcpcpc.github.io/_posts/2020-12-07-vim-minimum-vimrc.md

 {% gist c6a62e3313df2618e1be62884ce9e677 .vimrc %}

-## Decyphering each parameter
+## Deciphering each paramater
 The above .vimrc file is nice and short, but incredibly cryptic.
-So what does each string/parameter exactly do?
+Let's try to decipher the meaning of each parameter:

 |abbreviation                |parameter    |description               |
 |----------------------------|-------------|--------------------------|